yrzgithub/YT-Streamer-App/README.txt

 A simple python app with streams audio from YouTube servers.

-Requirements : Python
+Requirements : Python, Internet

-To use these script:
+To use these scripts:

 Step 1 : Download and Extract the code.
 Step 2 : Run the setup.py file and wait for success message.